General Information

 Evening activities

 Evening events which are cultural are usually required, while social and recreational events are optional.
 Residence hall activities and practice room facilities are available on nights when no evening event is required.
-Discretionary free time is part of the Seminar experience.

 "This is a must for any student interested in pursuing music as a career.
 There were scholarships available that helped defray some of the costs.
 If you haven't let you child try this out yet please reconsider.
 My son is now doing jazz, classical, and made awesome friends.
-I saw kids emerge from their cocoons as the most beautiful confident musicians." – Jacki R., parent of 2016 Seminar student
+I saw kids emerge from their cocoons as the most beautiful confident musicians." – Jacki R., parent of 2016 Student